-Work will be available on the website page for your child' yeargroup.
-All teachers are planning work which can be accessed online.
+Work will be available on Google Classroom as all teachers are planning work which can be delivered in person or online.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?